Capillary/api-documentation/source/includes/_staffUser.md

 }
 ```

-Lets you create a staff account for your organization.
+Lets admin users create a staff account for your organization.

 ### Resource Information
 |  | |